marcio777/cadmus/src/en/Chapter-I/Part III: Variables.md

 ```

 ### Chars
-A cahr is defined as a single letter of a String.
+A char is defined as a single letter of a String.
 So, `"Hello"` is a String but the char at index 0 is `H`.
 Chars are declared as follows:

 ```java
 char myChar = 'h';